Candy Ride: 2002: in Argentina

 Candy Ride did not officially race at age two.
-However, he made several starts over sprint distances as short as two furlongs in what is referred to as "country racing" in Argentina.
-His record in these unofficial races is unknown, but helped establish his reputation.
+However, he made one start over 500 meters in General Cabrera, Cordoba on may 1st 2002 winning by 2 lengths.
 He went off as the favorite in his first official start at the Hipodromo Argentino on August 9, 2002 in a maiden race over 1,200 meters (roughly 6 furlongs) on the dirt.
 After tracking the early leader, he took the lead halfway through the race and continued to draw away to win by twelve lengths.

 For his next start on October 12, Candy Ride was stepped up to the Group One level in the Gran Premio San Isidro at a distance of 1,600 meters (roughly one mile) on the turf.
 Going off at odds of 4–1 in a field of 11, he rated in fourth place then went to the lead with 2 1/2 furlongs remaining.
 He drew clear to win by 8 lengths.

 Candy Ride made the final start of the year in the Gran Premio Joaquín S. de Anchorena, another Group 1 event at a distance of a 1,600 meters on the turf.
 He once again tracked the early pace and then moved to the lead with three furlongs to go.
 He won by eight lengths in a time of 1:31.01, a world record.
-His dominating performances earned the colt Argentine Champion Miler honors.
+His performances earned the colt Argentine Champion Miler honors.